Goodbye 2009, Hello 2010!

 The first was This Wicked Gift, by new author Courtney Milan.
 The novella was part of The Heart of Christmas anthology.
 Courtney’s story is worth buying the whole book for even if you ignored the rest of the book, and I can’t wait to read her debut full length historical romance, Proof of Seduction which releases January 1st.

-The second was Winter Heat by Dawn Halliday and was part of the A Highlander Christmas anthology.
+The second was Winter Heat by Dawn Halliday and was part of highlanderchristmas150x227the A Highlander Christmas anthology.
 I adored the heroine Maggie McDonald and what romance lover doesn’t enjoy a little taste of a Highlander?

 All in all, a relaxing holiday with some great reads.